contentful/create-contentful-app/packages/@contentful--cra-template-create-contentful-app/template/README.md

 The build is minified and the filenames include the hashes.
 Your app is ready to be deployed!

+#### `npm run upload`

+Uploads the build folder to contentful and creates a bundle that is automatically activated.
+The command guides you through the deployment process and asks for all required arguments.
+Read [here](https://www.contentful.com/developers/docs/extensibility/app-framework/create-contentful-app/#deployment) for more information about the deployment process.

+#### `npm run upload-ci`

+Similar to `npm run upload` it will upload your app to contentful and activate it.
+The only difference is
+that with this command all required arguments are read from the environment variables, for example when you add the upload command to your CI pipeline.

 ## Libraries to use

 To make your app look and feel like Contentful use the following libraries: